perusio/drush-cache-warmer/README.md

     foobar/term2
     featured/users

 `<front>` means your site front page.
-Where hitting the hub pages with URIs `/foobar/term1`, `/foobar/term2` and `/featured/users`.
+We're hitting the hub pages with URIs `/foobar/term1`, `/foobar/term2` and `/featured/users`.
 Note that each URI is **always** relative to the base URI of the site and are specified **always without** leading slash.